 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This urban fantasy is a paperback edition that was published by Ace Books on February 28, 2012 and has 295 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Cursed, Taken, Chosen, Hidden, Veiled, Burned, Bound
+Other books by this author which I have reviewed include Cursed, Taken, Chosen, Hidden, Veiled, Burned, Bound